brikis98/yevgeniy-brikman-homepage/_posts/2007-11-28-gears-of-war-review.md

 also features an active reload system, where if you time reloads just right, it makes your gun more powerful.
 Huh?
 Is the guy putting in the bullets backwards the rest of the time?
-Finally, to add insult to injury, hitting a baddie with the butt end of a rifle is often a 1 hit kill.
+Finally, to add insult to injury, hitting a baddie with the butt-end of a rifle is often a 1 hit kill.
 You heard me
-correctly: the *butt end of the rifle is more deadly than the bullets it fires*.
+correctly: the *butt-end of the rifle is more deadly than the bullets it fires*.
 It's nothing short of ridiculous.

 Fortunately, the game does offer some motivation to play it all the way